Quindaro Townsite: Western University

 Even before the war ended, however, Eben Blachly, a Presbyterian, in 1862 started classes in his home for the children of former slaves.
 The Reverend Eben Blachly had been a farmer in Dane County, Wisconsin, one of the early pioneers who had migrated from Pennsylvania.
 According to Blachly family legend, he was nearly hung as a "Northern spy" while trying to find his oldest son, a Union soldier who had been captured by the Confederates.
 With the noose around his neck he asked to say some final words, a wish that was granted by the rebels.
 After praying out loud for the welfare of their souls (the rebels were about to hang an innocent man), they took the noose off his neck and sent him home to Wisconsin.
 This traumatic experience, apparently, led him to dedicate his life to helping former slaves by organizing the Quindaro Freedman's School (later Western University), which was chartered in 1867, and which he ran until his death in 1877.
 It was a historically black university (HBCU) started at the upper town site of Quindaro.
 Its principal in 1872, when the state legislature added a four-year normal school, was Charles Henry Langston, a leading black abolitionist and activist, educator, and politician in Ohio and Kansas.

 In the early 20th century, Western University became known for its outstanding music program.
 Music historian Helen Walker-Hill, writing in the Black Music Journal, states that "Western University at Quindaro, Kansas, was probably the earliest black school west of the Mississippi and the best black musical training center in the Midwest for almost thirty years during the 1900s through the 1920s."

-In the early 1900s, Western University also added a full industrial curriculum, with buildings to house livestock and another for a laundry.
+In the early 1900s, Western University added a full industrial curriculum, with buildings to house livestock and another for a laundry.
 Later a building was added for teaching auto mechanics and repair.
 The university closed in 1943, and aside from its statue of abolitionist John Brown, nothing but cornerstones of some early buildings remains.
 Some buildings were lost to fire, others to demolition as sites were redeveloped.
 The last structures remaining were three faculty houses, which were demolished near the end of the 20th century.
 One houses the Old Quindaro Museum.
 The Quindaro Underground Railroad Museum is located nearby in the Vernon Multipurpose Center, the former Quindaro Colored School.